Analysis | What to Know as Goldman Sachs Faces Malaysia’s Legal System

 1. How long will this take?

-Not necessarily that long.
-On Monday, case hearings are due to start in the Kuala Lumpur courts, which may fix the trial’s start date.
-Trials in Malaysia are supposed to start within 90 days of the charges being filed, though that can slip.
-For example, former Malaysia Prime Minister Najib Razak’s trial on 1MDB-related corruption charges was due to begin in February, seven months after charges were first laid.
+Trials in Malaysia are supposed to start within 90 days of the charges being filed, though that can easily slip.
+For instance, former Malaysia Prime Minister Najib Razak’s trial on 1MDB-related corruption charges was due to begin in February, seven months after charges were first laid.
 It has since been delayed indefinitely.
+In Goldman’s case, hearings to fix the trial’s start date were pushed back to June from March.
+The case is against Goldman units in Singapore, the U.K. and the U.S. The delay will allow prosecutors more time to serve summons against the units in the U.K and U.S.

 2. What would a trial look like?